hashicorp/boundary-plugin-azure/README.md

   compute resource
 - A client secret must be generated against a registered application with any necessary permissions
-- Credential rotation must be disabled using the `disable_credential_rotation` attribute.
+- For now, credential rotation must be disabled using the `disable_credential_rotation` attribute.
+There is some additional work that the Boundary team identified that is necessary to make this a seamless experience.

 ## Credential Rotation

-*NOTE*: For now credential rotation must be explicitly disabled by setting `disable_credential_rotation`to true on the host catalog.
-When we lift this restriction boundary will manage the rotation of credentials for you.
+*NOTE*: For now credential rotation must be explicitly disabled by setting `disable_credential_rotation` to true on the host catalog.
+When we lift this restriction Boundary will manage the rotation of credentials for you.

 Although credentials are stored encrypted within Boundary, when credential rotation isn't explicitly disabled, this plugin will attempt to rotate